 If divorce is the right step for you, be as prepared as possible to protect what’s important.
 Talk to a qualified family law attorney to find out about the divorce process and make sure they address all your questions regarding finances, property, and custody if applicable.

-If you need to hire a divorce lawyer, check out our curated lists of the best attorneys in cities across the country:
+If you need to hire a divorce lawyer, check out our curated lists of the best attorneys near you:

 Disclaimer: The materials provided in this article are for informational purposes only and not for the purpose of providing legal advice.
 Use of and access to this article or any of the links contained within the article do not create an attorney-client relationship between the author and the user or browser.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.